Scores of yellow safety vests and the sound of chainsaws marked the work of Mormon Helping Hands in Susquehanna County this past Saturday.

 And in Oakland brush was cleared from old home sites on a hillside along Highway 171 just east of the Exchange Street bridge.

-Page 2 of 2 - Families and individual Latter-day Saints came to work from congregations all over Northeast Pennsylvania – Honesdale, Susquehanna, Montrose, Nazareth, Stroudsburg, Wilkes-Barre, Tunkhannock, Scranton and Easton.
+Families and individual Latter-day Saints came to work from congregations all over Northeast Pennsylvania – Honesdale, Susquehanna, Montrose, Nazareth, Stroudsburg, Wilkes-Barre, Tunkhannock, Scranton and Easton.

 "These are great projects that the community provided us, ones that young and old can do," said Timothy Oustrich, also a regional church leader.